pranigopu/mastersProject/NOTES/bayesian-inference/quantifying-prior-info.md

 # Using prior predictive distributions to decide on priors
 **For notes on prior predictive distributions, see**: ["Prior predictive distribution (PrPD)" from _Predictive Distributions_](https://github.com/pranigopu/mastersProject/blob/main/NOTES/bayesian-inference/predictive-distributions.md#prior-predictive-distribution-prpd)

+The prior predictive distribution (PrPD) of a generalised model is the distribution of the data that could be expected, given the prior (i.e. the encoded prior knowledge and/or assumptions) we have chosen.
+Using the distribution, we can see what prior or range of priors would lead to a reasonable and/or plausible expectation of potential data.
+In other words, using the PrPD allows us to get reasonable/plausible priors based on our knowledge what is reasonable and/or plausible to expect about the thing (a system or a population) that we want to model.

+Additionally, computing the prior predictive distribution to some extent could help us ensure our model has been properly written and is able to run in our probabilistic programming language; it can even help us to debug our model.
+Later, we shall see more concrete examples of how to reason about prior predictive samples and use them to choose reasonable priors.